Foto from the experimental-cellar at Aarhus University Hospital, Skejby.

 One of the first ones had a weight at roughly 50 kg. which was sensational at the time, the stationary machine had a weight for more than 325 kg.

-Stationary machines have been used at Major-Hospitals for years.
+Stationary machines have been used at Major-Hospitals for years, for more than 50 years.
 Patients have always to bee brought into the machines, and still do.
-Only Major-hospitals has the stationery machine, not the secondary hospitals.
+Only Major-hospitals has the stationery machine, not at the secondary hospitals.

 However, the weight of Kjaergaards machine was too much and other objects was missing.
-The Rescue-team want to carry across towards the patient.
-Inside: was the wish a more handy mini-mobile heartlung machine,
+He, perfusionists and rescue-teams continued, want to carry across towards the patient, in-and outside hospitals.
+Inside, was the prevailing wish a more handy mini-mobile heartlung machine to save life.

-Chiefphysician Benedict Kjaergaard was chief too of the Rescue-group at military helicopters, too.
+At the time was Chief Physician Benedict Kjaergaard chief too of the Rescue-group at military helicopters.
 He often lacked a mini-mobile machine, himself.

 Further development was necessity.
 Ground-breaking development have taken place, the mini-mobile heartlung machine is now at only app.
-4 kg, portable by one hand, if necessary into rucksack, covering hospital and prehospital segments.
+5 kg, and portable by one hand, if necessary into rucksack, covering hospital and prehospital segments.

 The team behind Catoli One have furthermore developed different machines and vehicles to health care-services.
 Among these: the first Doctor-Ambulance, together with Effects, the first Baby-Ambulance together with Effects, and the first Tranfer-vehicles in Denmark.
 All vehicles was given away to the hospital, Region of Northern Jutland in Denmark.

 Rescue-Vicheles, helicopters, airplanes, patients, a lot of people and approximately 65 laboratory-swine have been involved in the development.

 In the last end the different between the prototype of Catoli One and the nearest competitor is 100%, now with Catoli Two even more.